MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

     alt="5g_telenor_latency_third_laptop_routing"
     title="5g_telenor_latency_third_laptop_routing"
     width="90%" />
-    <figcaption>Routing diagram of our secondary system for measuring the analog RTT.
-The laptop sends a short impulse to both outputs on the audio interface and records both inputs.
-The time difference between input 1 and 2 is the analog RTT.</figcaption>
+    <figcaption>Routing diagram of our secondary system for measuring the analog RTT.</figcaption>
 </figure>

 For video, we took advantage of the fact that our two NMP kits were in the same room.
 The measure the latency, we sent a Ximea video feed of me doing some claps 👏 from one NMP kit to the other.
 While displaying the video feeds in full-screen on both computer monitors, we filmed the monitors with a secondary camera.
 Then, we used the footage from the secondary camera to determine the video latency by counting the offset in frames between the two monitors.